 Julie joined Watsi on July 30th, 2014.
 Six years ago, Julie became the 270th member to automatically support a new Watsi patient every month.
-Since then, 5,679 more people have become monthly donors!
-Julie's most recent donation traveled 8,800 miles to support Thoeun, a 37-year-old monk from Cambodia, to fund mobility-restoring spine surgery.
+Since then, 6,202 more people have become monthly donors!
+Julie's most recent donation traveled 8,700 miles to support Grayson, a six-month-old from Tanzania, to fund surgery for his hydrocephalus condition.

 Thoeun is a 37-year-old monk from Cambodia.
 He is the oldest of eight siblings who are all married and live elsewhere.
 He normally lives with other monks, but his parents are taking care of him while he is injured.
 He reads books every day, prays and does house work.
 Two months ago, Thoeun fell from a hammock, resulting in a compression of his spine.
 He soon began to feel weakness and numbness in his legs.
 Now he cannot stand or walk, and occasionally feels acute pain in his lower back.
 Fortunately, our medical partner, Children's Surgical Centre (CSC), can help.
 Doctors will perform a laminectomy, a surgical procedure that removes a portion of the vertebral bone called the lamina in order to relieve pressure on his spine.
 Once he has recovered from the procedure, his nerves will function normally and he will be able to walk.
 Our medical partner is now asking for $1,500 to help cover the cost of his surgery.
 Thoeun shared, "I hope that I can soon return to my duties as a monk.
 I can't stay with my parents and make them take care of me anymore.
 When I get better I want to thank them and take care of them in return."